QuanchiChen/comp90074-assignment-1/README.md

 Assignment-1-Specification.pdf is the assignment specification.
 To understand the context, I suggest you read through it first.

+The directory server contains the source code of the vulnerable web application.

 The text file vulnerabilities.txt records the three identified vulnerabilities.

-The source code main.go is the client program exploiting two of the three identifies vulnerabilities.
+The directory client contains the source code of the client program exploiting two identified vulnerabilities.

 ## Get Started

+1. Open a Terminal and change the current working directory.

+   `cd server/`

-1. Run the dockerised web application.
+2. Run the dockerised web application.

-   `./server/run_server.sh`
+   `./run_server.sh`

+3. Open another Terminal and change the current working directory.

+   `cd client/`

-2. Run the dockerised client exploit program.
+4. Run the dockerised client exploit program.

    `./run_client.sh`

-3. Go to the signup page and register a new user.
+5. Go to the signup page and register a new user.

-4. Go to the login page and log in to the application.
+6. Go to the login page and log in to the application.

-5. You will see an alert box, "This site has been hacked!".
+7. You will see an alert box, "This site has been hacked!".

 ## Feedback